 Be as organised as you need to be.
 No more.

 Organise what you really need.
-But don’t turn to organisation simply to store more junk in your space or cram more into your days.
+But don’t turn to organisation simply to store more stuff in your space or cram more committments in your days.
 The key is to take away what isn’t necessary and good.
 There you will find your simpler life.